Lego minifigure: Head

-Minifigures have also featured unique head sculpts that differ from the traditional cylindrical shape; the first was Jar Jar Binks, included in a Star Wars set in 1999, followed by Yoda, C-3PO, Harry Potter goblin figures, Kit Fisto, and Plo Koon.
-Kit Fisto was the first minifigure to not use an acrylonitrile butadiene styrene head.
-The minifigure used rubber instead.
-Traditional accessories, such as hats and helmets, cannot be placed on these non-standard heads.
-Some minifigures, such as Wookiees, Gamorrean Guards and Ewoks use a sandwich board piece which fits over the body.
-SpongeBob has a sculpted Lego brick head that fits like a standard head, similar to the ghost figures, except that these figures use short or standard legs instead of a brick.
+Minifigures have also featured unique head sculpts that differ from the traditional cylindrical shape; the first was Jar Jar Binks, included in a Star Wars set in 1999.
+Since then, various other minifigures like Yoda, C-3PO, Harry Potter goblin figures, tuskens, geonosians, Zeb Orrelios, Kit Fisto, Plo Koon, Davy Jones and Bossk also use non standard heads.
+Kit Fisto was the first minifigure to not use an acrylonitrile butadiene styrene head, using rubber instead.
+Traditional accessories, such as hairpieces, hats and helmets, cannot be placed on these non-standard heads.
+Some minifigures, such as wookiees, gamorrean guards and ewoks use, instead of a normal head, a special piece, consisting of head and chest, which fits over the body.
+Pong Krell uses a similar piece consisting of a head, chest and two additional arms.
+The SpongeBob SquarePants minifigure has a sculpted Lego brick head that fits like a standard head, covering the whole torso similar to the ghost figures, except that these figures use short or standard legs instead of a brick.

 Head and neck-wear

 An enormous variety of clothing and accessories has been produced for minifigures, including hairstyles, caps, hats, and helmets.
-In Lego Star Wars sets, Clone Troopers and Stormtroopers have uniquely sculpted helmets, adapting the original character designs to the minifigure format.
-Exo-Force minifigures feature anime-style hair, as does the Nightwing minifigure from the Batman Arkham Asylum set.
+In Star Wars sets, troopers have uniquely sculpted helmets, adapting the original character designs to the minifigure format.
+Some minifigures, like Balin from The Hobbit, have a hair piece that exends as a beard to the chest, Exo-Force minifigures feature anime-style hair, as does the Nightwing minifigure from the Batman Arkham Asylum set.
+Old Boba Fett and Jango Fett minifigures had helmet pieces which back half stretched down to the minifigures' back in the form of a jet pack.

-Ghost figures have a full-body cape which attaches to the head of the minifigure, and solid brick-like legs.
+Classic ghost figures have a full-body cape which attaches to the head of the minifigure, and solid bricks as legs.